 Vitamins such as folic acid and vitamins A, C, E, vitamin B group are only some of the nutrients found in Aloe Vera juice.
 Some minerals that’s good for the body like magnesium, zinc, calcium, iron, selenium and potassium can as well be consumed in its extract.

 For Healthy Hair and Skin

-Aloe extract aids on hair growth by removing dead skin cells in scalp that clog hair follicles for better absorption of nutrients.
-Aloe Vera also gets rid of accumulated sebum and oil on scalp that could lead to baldness, therefore improves hair growth.
-Unlike synthetic shampoos, Aloe Vera brings a more desirable pH for hair and scalp that eventually promotes hair growth while also maintaining the hair and scalp’s natural water and moisture.
+Aloe extract aids on hair growth by removing dead skin cells in the scalp that clog hair follicles for better absorption of nutrients.
+Aloe Vera also gets rid of accumulated sebum and oil on the scalp that could lead to baldness, therefore improves hair growth.
+Unlike synthetic shampoos, Aloe Vera brings a more desirable pH for hair and scalp that eventually promotes hair growth while maintaining the hair and scalp’s natural water and moisture.

-Learn more about all the Benefits of Aloe Vera with Dr Josh Axe (4.21 mins)
+Learn more about all the benefits of Aloe Vera with Dr. Josh Axe (4.21 mins)